If you want more practice after you've completed your homework, you can create your own practice sets on the Practice page of your account!

 Here, you can click on individual question types, entire families of questions, and even specify the difficulty level and other aspects of the questions in your practice set.

-- how many are available,
+- how many have been completed

 When you're ready, click Create, give your set a name, and click Begin to start!